VanshDeshwal/notes/Crypto notes/Papers.md

 We extract six HTTP features for flows with HTTP packets (Table 1).
 Three are single integers—http_method, http_code, http_content_len.
 The other three—http_uri, http_host, http_content_type—are strings mapped to integer indexes.

 Figures 38–39 show the top http_content_type, http_host, and http_uri values for each top-level class in all three datasets.
 The http_content_type feature clearly helps spot malware: in both malware-detection sets, “text/html” appears most in malware flows.
 If a flow has a different content type, the model can likely mark it benign.
 In the non-vpn2016 set, each app class has a distinct common content type.
 Note that non-vpn2016’s Tor class has no HTTP features, as expected for encrypted traffic.

+## 5 NETML CHALLENGE BASELINES
+In this section, we show how to use our three datasets for flow analysis.
+We give simple machine learning methods as baselines.
+We train models on the training sets and test them on the test-std sets.
+All results below come from the test-std sets unless we say otherwise.

+### 5.1 Baselines
+We pick three easy classification models: Random Forest, Support Vector Machine (SVM), and Multi-Layer Perceptron (MLP).
+Random Forest is quick to train, SVM is common and works well, and MLP points toward deep learning’s power.
+We build these models using scikit-learn in Python.
+Since TLS, DNS, and HTTP features are missing for many flows (see Section 4), we use only Metadata features for these baselines.

+#### 5.1.1 Random Forest Classifier
+Random Forest makes many decision trees and combines their votes.
+Each tree votes on the class, and the majority wins.
+We use this model because it is simple, fast, and often accurate.
+We set the number of trees (estimators) to 100 and the maximum depth of each tree to 10.

+#### 5.1.2 Support Vector Machine Classifier
+Support Vector Machines draw a boundary (hyperplane) that best separates two classes.
+The data points closest to the boundary are the support vectors.
+SVMs are known for good accuracy.
+A downside is that they can take a long time to train on large datasets like ours.
+To ease this, you can train on a smaller sample and keep the rest for validation.
+We use the default settings: regularization C = 1.0 and the radial basis function (RBF) kernel.

+#### 5.1.3 Multi-Layer Perceptron Classifier
+A perceptron is a single node that combines inputs, applies weights, and passes the sum through an activation function (often sigmoid).
+An MLP is a network of these perceptrons in several layers: an input layer, one or more hidden layers, and an output layer.
+MLPs are feed-forward neural networks trained by backpropagation to learn data patterns.
+Deep neural networks are more complex MLPs with many hidden layers.
+Recent studies show that neural networks can beat classic methods like Random Forest and SVM on many tasks.
+Here, we use a simple MLP with one hidden layer of 121 units.
+We apply L2 regularization with alpha = 0.0001 and train using the Adam optimizer.

+### 5.2 PreProcessing

+As said in Section 4, not all flows have TLS, DNS, or HTTP data.
+So we use only Metadata features for baseline tests.
+All classifiers need input as a two-dimensional grid with columns as features and rows as flow examples.
+Thus, we turn our data into a matrix.
+First, we drop source and destination IP fields because they are masked.
+All other Metadata fields hold numbers, so we can load them directly into a matrix for training.
+For array fields like hdr_ccnt[], we split each element into its own feature: hdr_ccnt_0, hdr_ccnt_1, and so on up to hdr_ccnt_k for a total of k+1 features.
+These go into separate matrix columns.
+Figure 7 shows how we capture traffic and make our feature matrices.
+Before training, we standardize each column so each feature has a normal distribution.
+For Random Forest and MLP, we set aside 80% of the training data to train the model and keep 20% for validation.
+For SVM, we only train on 10% and use 90% to validate because SVM is slow when training on large sets.
+After making all columns, we check for missing values and find none since Metadata exists.
+We then apply a standard scaler to make each feature have zero mean and unit variance.
+Next, we split our matrix into training and validation sets.
+For Random Forest and MLP, 80% trains and 20% validates.
+For SVM, we use 10% for training and 90% for validation to speed up.
+We set a random seed for reproducible splits and save them for future use.